takashioomoto/apd_openlane_sky130/README.md

 `ext2spice ctresh 0 rtresh 0`- set the parasitic capacitance and resistance threshold to 0 so all are present in the model

-`ext2spice` extract the file.
+`ext2spice` - extract the file.

 This results in the spice file (in this case sky130_inv.spice) being saved in the directory.

 ![image](https://user-images.githubusercontent.com/5050761/114238235-96d1d980-9984-11eb-9abd-dee7dacc0d4e.png)

+And we can verify the extraction.

 ![image](https://user-images.githubusercontent.com/5050761/114238525-0c3daa00-9985-11eb-8d36-e10a842d92ef.png)

+The extracted spice file needs some updates in onder to be usable:
+  * Scaling to be set to 0.01u (magic smallestunit)
+  * The related library for the mosfet models needs to be added ( `.include` commands)
+  * VDD (power) and Va supplies need to be added to the simulation.
+  * Accordingly, we need to add a VSS node at 0V to ground the power supplies and the inverter model.
+  * Finally we add the transient simulation command (`.tran`), run and end the simulation.

+The end result is as follows:
 ![image](https://user-images.githubusercontent.com/5050761/114239749-c4b81d80-9986-11eb-9074-630782f31e33.png)

-Transient response
+### Transient response

+With the modified model, we can start ngspice from the terminal:

+`ngspice sky130a_inv.spice`

+On a successfull load we can use the SPICE terminal to plot the output (y) over time and input (a):

+'plot y vs time a'

+We initially obtaint this image, that has a overshoot
 ![image](https://user-images.githubusercontent.com/5050761/114240180-693a5f80-9987-11eb-949d-fa7eab97aa51.png)

-increasing the value of the load capacitance to 2fF
+Going back to Spice and increasing the value of the load capacitance to 2fF
 ![image](https://user-images.githubusercontent.com/5050761/114240487-e06ff380-9987-11eb-9241-af2e52b121e7.png)

-Characterizing a cell
+*Characterizing the transient response*

+As discussed before in the spice simulation , we can extract the values by checking rise and fall times:
-*Rise transition (20% to 80%)
+  * Rise transition (20% to 80%)
-*Fall transition (80% to 20%)
+  * Fall transition (80% to 20%)

 Propagation delay
 ![image](https://user-images.githubusercontent.com/5050761/114240763-5bd1a500-9988-11eb-947a-c2591d897c7a.png)